Natural health is easier than you think

 So today, I’m pulling back the curtain.
 I’m going to tell you about the absolute hardest thing I ask my clients to do.
 You’ll probably be disappointed.

-For my Healing Strategy clients, I start out with a health history review.
-This is a multi-page form that asks about their health history from childhood until the present.
+For my Wellness Launchpad clients, I start out with a health history review.
+This is a multi-page assessment that asks about their health history from childhood until the present.
 You’d be surprised the impacts childhood habits can have on your long term health.
 We’ll explore the information on the form and start creating a healing strategy for them.

 This is exciting, because they see hope on the horizon - that they really can get healthy again.